asbeane/RubyTetris/README.md

   find_pieces() - Traverses a board and reports the total score given the number of the given piece on the board.<br>
     &nbsp;Arguments<br>
-    &nbsp;board - the board to score for a given piece
+    &nbsp;board - the board to score for a given piece<br>

+    Additions: <br>
+    &nbsp;Add more piece types with the same structure as the existing pieces.